prideeshm/ORM/README.md

 ![Alt text](<../ORM1/Screenshot 2023-10-13 215053-1.png>)

 ## RESULT
-Thus the program for creating a database using ORM hass been executed successfully
+Thus the program for creating a database using ORM hass been executed successfully.